The Elizabeth Garrett Mentoring Programme

 Open for applications from 10th October 2017 to 5th January 2018.

-The programme will be open for applications from mentors and mentees between 10th October 2017 and 5th January 2018.
-Application will be via an online form.
-The link to the form will be available on this webpage from 10th October.
+The programme is now open for applications from mentors and mentees until 5th January 2018.
+Application is via an online form.
+The link to the form is available in the ‘Apply to join the programme section below’.

 Mentors may be members of the Principal's Office, Deans and Heads of School (current and previous), Directors of Research and Directors of Teaching from larger schools as well as professors.
 Mentors may be male or female.

 Mentees will be female academics wishing to benefit from a mentoring partnership in order to prepare for leadership roles, manage current leadership responsibilities, or develop leadership capabilities that can be applied in other roles.